reflectoring/reflectoring.github.io/content/blog/2023/2023-11-20-design-patterns.md

 In this example, the `PaymentStrategy` interface defines the contract for payment strategies and `CreditCardPaymentStrategy` and `PayPalPaymentStrategy` are concrete implementations of the strategy.
 The `ShoppingCart` class represents the context that uses the selected payment strategy.

-By using the Strategy Design Pattern, we can easily add new payment strategies without modifying the existing code.
+By using the Strategy pattern, we can easily add new payment strategies without modifying the existing code.
 We can create new classes that implement the `PaymentStrategy` interface and use them interchangeably in the `ShoppingCart` context.

-## Abstract Design Pattern
+## Abstract Pattern

 The abstract design pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.
 This pattern is often used when a system needs to be independent of how its objects are created, composed, represented and the client code should work with multiple families of objects.In Kotlin, you can implement the abstract design pattern using interfaces, abstract classes, and concrete classes.